Puerto Rico has three bioluminescent bays.

 Over the years, locals have reported the glow decreasing in the bio bays.
 This is thought to be because of the many visitors to the bays over the years.
 The Department of Natural Resources has since put in place rules to ban swimming in Vieques and Fajardo to protect the bays for years to come.

-You cannot visit Puerto Rico’s bio bays without a permit, and it is best to go with an expert tour guide that can bring you to the brightest spots in the bay.
+You cannot visit Puerto Rico’s bio bays without a permit, meaning that you must go with a licensed tour operator.

-There are three bio bays in Puerto Rico: Mosquito Bay, Laguna Grande and La Parguera.
+There are three bio bays in Puerto Rico: Laguna Grande, Mosquito Bay and La Parguera.

-If you are visiting Puerto Rico, then experiencing the bioluminescence is a must-do activity.
+If you are visiting Puerto Rico, then you must visit a bio bay.

 If you are looking for other things to do during your vacation, then I recommend that you check out our article where we cover the top 45 things to do in Puerto Rico.